jkeychan/ResumeCV/README.md

 ## Installation and Setup Instructions

-1. Installation: `npm install`

-2. In the project directory: `npm start`
+1. In the project directory and to test: `npm run start`

 This will execute the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.